The White Pear Garden Journal

 Winter In The Wine Country

 Hello Garden Friends!
 If any of you are wondering if you can plant in the winter, yes you can!
 You can plant in the winter, as long as what you’re planting is hardy for your planting zone.
 When the ground is frozen, what we do at The White Pear is use a pickaxe to break up the soil, dig out the appropriate size planting hole, fill with good blended soil, plant, and mulch with 2-3 inches of compost.
 Last fall, we had the pleasure of designing a landscape on a hilltop in the Dundee, Dayton wine producing region of Oregon.
 The 360 degree views were stunning.
-We designed a modern style landscape to mirror the style of the home.
-A few weeks ago, we did the first phase of the plant installation.

 Around For The Fall